Web crawler: Selection policy

-Najork and Wiener performed an actual crawl on 328 million pages, using breadth-first ordering.
+Marc Najork and Janet Wiener performed an actual crawl on 328 million pages, using breadth-first ordering.
 They found that a breadth-first crawl captures pages with high Pagerank early in the crawl (but they did not compare this strategy against other strategies).
 The explanation given by the authors for this result is that "the most important pages have many links to them from numerous hosts, and those links will be found early, regardless of on which host or page the crawl originates."

 Abiteboul designed a crawling strategy based on an algorithm called OPIC (On-line Page Importance Computation).
 In OPIC, each page is given an initial sum of "cash" that is distributed equally among the pages it points to.
 It is similar to a PageRank computation, but it is faster and is only done in one step.
 An OPIC-driven crawler downloads first the pages in the crawling frontier with higher amounts of "cash".
 Experiments were carried in a 100,000-pages synthetic graph with a power-law distribution of in-links.
 However, there was no comparison with other strategies nor experiments in the real Web.

 Boldi et al. used simulation on subsets of the Web of 40 million pages from the .it domain and 100 million pages from the WebBase crawl, testing breadth-first against depth-first, random ordering and an omniscient strategy.
 The comparison was based on how well PageRank computed on a partial crawl approximates the true PageRank value.
 Some visits that accumulate PageRank very quickly (most notably, breadth-first and the omniscient visit) provide very poor progressive approximations.

 Baeza-Yates et al. used simulation on two subsets of the Web of 3 million pages from the .gr and .cl domain, testing several crawling strategies.
 They showed that both the OPIC strategy and a strategy that uses the length of the per-site queues are better than breadth-first crawling, and that it is also very effective to use a previous crawl, when it is available, to guide the current one.

 Daneshpajouh et al. designed a community based algorithm for discovering good seeds.
 Their method crawls web pages with high PageRank from different communities in less iteration in comparison with crawl starting from random seeds.
-One can extract good seed from a previously-crawled-Web graph using this new method.
+One can extract good seed from a previously crawled-Web graph using this new method.
 Using these seeds, a new crawl can be very effective.